-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights These searches are sometimes carried out by Data Processors who link our records to other records that they access, such as hospital attendance records.
-The results of these searches and assessment may then be shared with other healthcare workers, such as specialist, therapists, technicians etc. The information that is shared is to enable the other healthcare workers to provide the most appropriate advice, investigations, treatments, therapies and or care.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights searches and assessment may then be shared with other healthcare workers, such as specialist, therapists, technicians etc. The information that is shared is to enable the other healthcare workers to provide the most appropriate advice, investigations, treatments, therapies and or care.
 Risk stratification can be grouped into two purposes namely: Direct Care - 'Case Finding' where carried out by a health professional (e.g. GPs and Provider) involved in an individual's care or by a data processor acting under contract with such a provider, it is treated as direct care.
 Indirect Care - understand the local population needs and plan for future requirement.
-The source of the information shared in this way is your electronic GP record. of Practice for Health and Social Care.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: Section 251 NHS Act 2006 restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
+The source of the information shared in this way is your electronic GP record. the management of health or social care systems and services Related Legislation : Section 251 NHS Act 2006 ✓ where we no longer need the data for the purposes of the processing.
 Right to object: You have a general right to raise an objection to your personal data being shared for the purpose of risk stratification.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
-You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 NOCLOR To enable healthcare professionals working for the Practice to provide information, derived from GP All records held by the Practice will be kept for the duration specified in the Article 6(1) (e) - public interest or in the exercise of official authority.
-You have the right to: • To access, view or request copies of your personal information;
+You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner, contact details are given at section 8 NOCLOR To enable healthcare professionals working for the Practice to provide information, derived from GP records, about individuals to accredited research organisations.
+All records held by the Practice will be kept for the duration specified in the Records Article 6(1) (e) - public interest or in the exercise of official authority.
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information;